web-infra-dev/rsbuild/packages/document/docs/en/config/performance/prefetch.md

 ### Object Type

-When the value of `performance.prefetch` is `object` type, the Builder will enable the prefetch capability for the specified resource according to the current configuration.
+When the value of `performance.prefetch` is `object` type, the Rsbuild will enable the prefetch capability for the specified resource according to the current configuration.

 #### prefetch.type